Forward Analysis for WSTS, Part III: Karp-Miller Trees: The Ideal Karp-Miller algorithm

-The class of very-WSTS includes vector addition systems, Petri nets, $\omega$-Petri nets~\cite{GHPR15}, post-self-modifying nets~\cite{DBLP:conf/icalp/Valk78} and strongly increasing $\omega$-recursive nets~\cite{FMP-wstsPN-icomp}.
-However, very-WSTS do not include transfer Petri nets, since $\comp{S}$ does not have strict monotonicity, and unordered data Petri nets, since $\ideals{X}$ has infinitely many levels.
-Note that $\comp\S$ may be deterministic (and finitely branching) even when $\S$ is not, and even when $\S$ is not finitely branching, as the example of $\omega$-Petri nets shows.
+Note that very-WSTS do not include transfer Petri nets, since $\comp{\S}$ does not have leveled-strong-strict monotonicity, and unordered data Petri nets, since $\ideals{X}$ has infinitely many levels.
+Observe that $\comp\S$ may be deterministic (and finitely branching) even when $\S$ is not, and even when $\S$ is not finitely branching, as the example of $\omega$-Petri nets shows.

-We present the \emph{Ideal Karp-Miller algorithm (IKM)} for this class in Algorithm~\ref{alg:km:highlevel}.
-The algorithm starts from an ideal $I_0$, successively computes its successors in $\comp{\S}$ and performs accelerations as in the classical Karp-Miller algorithm for VAS.
-Note that we do \emph{not} allow for nested accelerations.
-For every node $c : \pair{I, n}$ of the tree built by the algorithm, we write $\ideal{c}$ for $I$, and $\numaccel{c}$ for $n$, which will be the number of accelerations made along the branch from the root to $c$ (inclusively).
+We now present the \emph{Ideal Karp-Miller algorithm (IKM)}\footnote{Note that the algorithm given here is slightly more general and simplified than the one that appeared in the preliminary version of this paper~\cite{BFG17}.
+Here we allow for some nested accelerations while this was explicitly disallowed in the algorithm of~\cite{BFG17}.} for very-WSTS in Algorithm~\ref{alg:km:highlevel}.
+The algorithm starts from an ideal $I_0$, successively computes its successors in $\comp{\S}$ and performs accelerations as in the classical Karp-Miller algorithm for Petri nets.
+For every node $c \colon I$ of the tree built by the algorithm, let $\ideal{c} \defeq I$ and $\lvl{c} \defeq \lvl{I}$.
 Let us first show that the algorithm terminates.